Publications

 with Rose Camille Vincent

-Natural Disasters Kill Natural Resources: Is Mining Investment for Energy Transition Risk?
+Natural Disasters Kill Natural Resources: Is Mining Investment for Energy Transition at Risk?